web-infra-dev/rspack/README.md

 English | [简体中文](./README.zh-CN.md)

-Rspack is a fast Rust-based web bundler with webpack-compatible API.
+Rspack is a high performance JavaScript bundler written in Rust.
+It offers strong compatibility with the webpack ecosystem, allowing for seamless replacement of webpack, and provides lightning fast build speeds.

 ## ✨ Features